Iwan Lewis

-Iwan appeared as Oarsman in the Park Theatre transfer of Therese Raquin, which ran from the end of July through to August in 2014.
+Lewis appeared as Oarsman in the Park Theatre transfer of Therese Raquin, which ran from the end of July through to August in 2014.
 He is represented by Stuart Piper and Oliver Thomson at Cole-Kitchenn.

 In March 2017, he became Artistic Director of the Barn Theatre.
 The theatre's first production, a folk rework of The Secret Garden musical in March 2018, received 4 stars from The Stage, calling it "A delight for all ages".
 Lewis received a 2018 The Stage Debut Awards nomination for his direction on the theatre's 2018 Built By Barn production of Simon Stephens' One Minute.

+In 2023, Lewis became engaged to Faye Brookes after three months into their relationship and in August that year, is now married to her.